 Our teachers are chosen for their extensive background in their specific discipline, and for their genuine dedication to teaching.

-Interested in teaching for the fastest growing performing arts school in the North Texas Area?
+Interested in teaching for the fastest growing music and performing arts school in the North Texas Area?

 We are seeking out-going, motivated, fun teachers to work for a progressive, organized professional company in a beautiful location.
 STOP DRIVING ALL OVER THE METROPLEX and COME TEACH WITH US!!!